 Before you buy, start by determining what you would do if your pet required expensive medical care.
 While many pet owners will pay anything to save their pets, others won’t.
 If you are in the latter group, pet insurance likely isn’t for you.
 If you belong to the pay-any-price camp, purchase insurance if hefty vet bills would strain your finances, but be careful about which company and plan you select (our evaluations and advice will steer you to the best).

 A big reason pet insurance is a bad deal for most families is that while most plans seem affordable early on, when pets are young, four or five years later premiums begin creeping up—purely because our furry friends got older.
 Eventually, some pet insurance plans will charge more than $3,000 per year to cover a 12-year-old mixed-breed dog, and even more for many pure breeds.
 Unfortunately, some companies use misleading marketing to describe these price hikes, sticking their customers with sky-high premiums when their pets reach age 10 or older and when they need veterinary care the most.

 More big gotchas: Most pet insurance plans won't cover preexisting conditions.
 If your pet has suffered from a chronic ailment or one that was expensive to treat and could happen again, don’t think that you can cut costs by buying insurance coverage.

-To assess the true value of pet insurance, we gathered premium quotes from nine plans, obtained price data showing what veterinarians actually charge for hundreds of services, and interviewed executives from nine leading insurers.
-We worked with the Purdue University College of Veterinary Medicine to develop a reasonable basket of vet services for our model pets: Woof, a medium-size male mixed-breed dog; and Kitty, a male mixed-breed cat.
-We then conducted an in-depth cost/benefit analysis of the nine plans.
+To assess the true value of pet insurance, we gathered premium and other coverage info, obtained price data showing what veterinarians charge for scores of services, and interviewed executives from leading insurers.
+We worked with the Purdue University College of Veterinary Medicine to develop a reasonable set of vet services for our model pets, Woof, a medium-sized male mixed-breed dog; and Kitty, a male mixed-breed cat.
+We then conducted a cost/benefit analysis of each plan.